tenzir/tenzir/web/docs/operators/deduplicate.md

 1. **Limit**: the multiplicity of the events until they are supressed as duplicates.
 A limit of 1 is equivalent to emission of unique events.
 A limit of *N* means that events with a unique key (defined by the fields) get emitted at most *N* times.
-For example, `AAABAABBAC` with a limit of 2 yields `AABBC`.
+For example, `GGGYBYYBGYGB` with a limit of 2 yields `GGYBYB`.
 2. **Distance**: The number of events in sequence since the last occurrence of a unique event.
-For example, deduplicating a stream `AABABACBABB` with distance 3 yields `ABC`.
+For example, deduplicating a stream `GGGYBYYBGYGB` with distance 2 yields `GYBBGYB`.
 3. **Timeout**: The time that needs to pass until a surpressed event is no longer considered a duplicate.
 When an event with surpressed key is seen before the timeout is reached, the timer resets.